razormin/razormin/README.md

 <h1>Introduction</h1>
 <ul>
 <li>👋 Welcome to my GitHub!
 I'm Ray and this is my space to learn about Git.
-I've used it for some of my Python coding, machine learning, deep learning, and web deployment exercises.</li>
+So far, I've used it as a repository for some of my Python coding, machine learning, deep learning, and web deployment exercises.</li>
 <li>I started my programming journey with BASIC and then learned Pascal, Lisp, machine language and assembly language as an undergrad at UC Berkeley (I know, it dates me).</li>
 <li>🌱 I'm especially interested in learning and understanding the technologies such as AI and cloud computing that will revolutionize and transform many industries.</li>
 <li>👀 I believe technology can and should be a force for good and I am super interested in applying transformative technologies to business, environmental and societal challenges.</li>